 apache2ctl

-Hope this writeup would help someone looking for a quick walkthrough on Apache structure on Debian/Ubuntu.
-If you find it helpful or if you find anything that’s not correct drop me a line.
+Hope this write-up would help someone looking for a quick walkthrough on Apache structure on Debian/Ubuntu.
+If you find it helpful or if you find anything that’s not correct, drop me a line.